 That is short-sighted from the Volkskrant.
 I can't find that statement anywhere on the site viruswaanzin.nl.
 If it was said in an interview, various contexts for this statement are conceivable.

 - Other possible context: Almost no one is infected in the Netherlands anymore.
-The chance of bumping into someone is now so small that keeping your distance is not necessary.
+The chance of bumping into someone is now so small that keeping your distance is unnecessary.
 You are more likely to break your neck at home than to be infected through direct contact with someone within 1.5 meters and die from it.
 It is not advisable to try to avoid such minimal risks with antisocial behavior, such as keeping an unnatural distance and organizing your life accordingly.

 1. The virus is not that dangerous at all